recommenders-team/recommenders/tests/README.md

 <summary><strong><em>Unit tests</em></strong></summary>

 Unit tests ensure that each class or function behaves as it should.
 Every time a developer makes a pull request to staging or master branch, a battery of unit tests is executed.

+**Note that the next instructions execute the tests from the root folder.**

 For executing the Python unit tests for the utilities: